BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-tbl-to-fasta.rst

 The following additional command-line options are supported.

-comment
+- comment

  The index (1-based) or name of the column containing comment text.
 If omitted, no comment text is included in the output.
+If multiple comment columns are specified (using multiple instancs of the option), they will be concatenated with a tab.

+- nohead

+ If specified, the standard input will be presumed to have no headers.